stevekerrick/GraphqlToTsql/docs/documentation.md

 ### Name

 The `Name` to use for this entity in the `GraphQL` queries.
-Must be singular, and start with a lower-case character.
+Must be singular, and start with a lower-case letter.
 It is common to give your entity the same name as the underlying database table (but lower-cased).
 For example, `butterfly`.

-It would appear in a `GraphQL` query like this:
+It would be used in a `GraphQL` query like this:
 ```graphql
 query { butterfly (id: "Monarch") { genus species } }
 ```